ruo-yu-Pan/ruo-yu-Pan/README.md

 - 👋 Hi, I’m @ruo-yu-Pan
-- 👀 I’m interested in data analysis, spatial ecology and fisheries management
+- 👀 I’m interested in data analysis, spatio-temporal dynamic of fish and fisheries management
-- 💞️ I’m happy to collaborate on issues of spatial ecology and fisheries
+- 💞️ I’m happy to collaborate on issues of spatial-temporal dynamics of fish organisms and fisheries management.
 - 📫 People can reach me through my email: romy.rypan@gmail.com

 <!---